nodeschool/international-day/PARTICIPATING.md

 - During the time you specified in the event site the owner should be reachable using the given skype account (given during enrollment)
 - If the major language in your country is not english you have to translate the code of conduct and other imporant information to this language.

 Note: After enrollment the owner will be added to the [international-day-group ](https://github.com/orgs/nodeschool/teams/international-day).
-This is to makes sure that you get notified by github in case we mention this group is mentioned somewhere for the coordination.
+This is to makes sure that we are able to notify you through github if needed (check your github notifications)

 # Suggestions